facelessuser/BracketHighlighter/docs/customize.md

 ```

 ## Tag Plugin Settings

-Tag settings found in `bh_tag.sublime-settings`.
+This section covers settings found in `bh_tag.sublime-settings`.
 All tag settings are dictionaries.
-Each key is represents a tag mode such as: `html`, `xhtml`, `cfml`, etc.  All of these are exposed so that even non-standard HTML syntax can be supported.
+Each key represents a tag mode such as: `html`, `xhtml`, `cfml`, etc.  All of these are exposed so that even non-standard HTML syntax can be supported.

 !!! warning "Attention!"
     More tag mode keys can be added, but they **must** be added to **every** setting with valid parameters.

-### tag_mode
+### `tag_mode`

 A list that contains a dictionary of different modes.
 Each mode tweaks the tag matching for the respective mode.
 Each entry in the list consists of a dictionary with the keys `mode`, `syntax`, and the optional `first_line`. `mode` specifies the mode name.  `syntax` is a list of languages that are allowed in that mode. `first_line` (which is optional) is a regular expression that is applied to the first line in the file as a condition for selecting that mode.
 The `tag_mode` list is evaluated in order from top to bottom and selects the first entry that matches all the criteria.

 ```js